VietnamKnowledge

 Vietnamese pharmacies (Pharmacity, Long Châu, FPT Long Châu, Medicare) are well-stocked but the brand availability is different.
 Common substitutions:

-• Insulin — generally available; brand-specific isn't guaranteed.
+• Insulin — generally available; brand-specific may not be available.
 Confirm which form (rapid, basal, mixed) is stocked.

 • Inhalers (asthma, COPD) — Symbicort, Ventolin commonly available; specialty inhalers may need import.